-You are only required to share the costs of information that you must submit to fulfil your information requirements (i.e., not for the F2 extension).
+You are only required to share the costs of information that you must submit to fulfil your information requirements.

 How to comply with your information requirements

 To comply with your information requirements, you must submit the information requested by this decision in an updated registration dossier by the deadline indicated above.
 You must also update the chemical safety report, where relevant, including any changes to classification and labelling, based on the newly generated information.